 As if these features weren’t enough, its deep and wide plunge pool also exhibited a colorful yet clear aquamarine hue.

-I’m sure as we continue to make repeated visits to Portland, it’s practically compulsory for us to come back and see this falls in different moods and flows.
+With its accessibility, I expect us to come back and see this falls in different moods and flows.

 With a waterfall this irresistible, we just had to make room for it on this Top 10 list.